 Greek Domestic Terrorism

-Greek domestic terrorism stems from radical leftist and anarchist ideologies that developed in reaction to the military dictatorship that ruled Greece from 1967 to 1974.
-Shortly after the dictatorship’s collapse, radical leftist elements emerged to form Greece’s two most notorious terrorist groups, Revolutionary Organization 17 November (17N) and Revolutionary Popular Struggle (ELA).
+Greek domestic terrorism stems from radical leftist and anarchist ideologies that developed as part of the resistance to the military dictatorship that ruled Greece from 1967 to 1974.
+Shortly after the dictatorship’s collapse, radical leftist elements that opposed this junta, and what they regarded as US and other Western support for it, emerged to form two of Greece’s most notorious terrorist groups, Revolutionary Organization 17 November (17N) and Revolutionary Popular Struggle (ELA).

-EA, an armed radical leftist group ideologically similar to earlier generations of Greek terrorists, conducted a number of high-profile terrorist operations against Greek and Western interests after its emergence in 2003, including a rocket-propelled grenade attack against the US Embassy in Athens in January 2007.
-Greek authorities in April 2010 arrested six EA members and confiscated several large weapons and explosives caches, largely disrupting the group’s operations.
-Two EA members, including the group’s ringleader, in mid-2012 violated the terms of their release pending trial and disappeared.
+EA, an armed radical leftist group that is ideologically aligned with 17N, has conducted a number of high-profile terrorist operations against Greek and Western interests since its emergence in 2003, most notably a rocket-propelled grenade attack against the US Embassy in Athens on 12 January 2007.
+Greek authorities in April 2010 arrested six EA members and confiscated a large weapons and explosives cache—largely disrupting the group’s operations—but the whereabouts and activities of the group’s remaining members are unknown.

-SPF, an anarchist group, conducted coordinated attacks against Greek Government targets and claimed responsibility for a November 2010 parcel bomb campaign that targeted international leaders and institutions outside Greece, a first for Greek domestic terrorists.
-A series of arrests during 2011 crippled SPF’s operations, but members of the group may remain at large.
+SPF, an anarchist terror group, has conducted coordinated attacks in Athens and Thessaloniki against Greek Government targets and claimed responsibility for a November 2010 parcel bomb campaign that targeted international leaders and institutions outside of Greece, a first for Greek domestic terrorists.
+Although a series of arrests during 2011 crippled SPF’s operations, group members remain at large and dangerous.